 Introduction

-SEAMCAT (Spectrum Engineering Advanced Monte Carlo Analysis Tool) is a statistical simulation model that uses a method of analysis called Monte Carlo to assess the potential interference between different radiocommunication systems such as broadcasting, point to point, point to multipoint, radar, Mobile networks, aeronautical and satellites.
+SEAMCAT (Spectrum Engineering Advanced Monte Carlo Analysis Tool) is a statistical simulation model that uses a method of analysis called Monte Carlo to assess the potential interference between different wireless systems such as broadcasting, point to point, point to multipoint, radar, Mobile networks, aeronautical and satellites.

 This ECC Report is intended as a handbook on SEAMCAT for new users; to guide them from installation to carrying out advanced simulations, therefore the users will be refered to as “you”.
 It is also intended as a reference for more experienced users by providing working guidance on different scenarios and advanced functions.